KubeWatch-Monitoring/KubeWatch/src/README.md

 6. Choose continue and then choose other and your OS.

 ### SonarScanner
-1. Download the \textit{SonarScanner} zip for your system from the following source: https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/
+1. Download the *SonarScanner* zip for your system from the following source: https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/
-2. Extract the \textit{SonarScanner} zip
+2. Extract the *SonarScanner* zip
 3. Add the bin folder in the extracted folder to the path variable (the location from the SonnarScanner folder doesn't matter).
 4. Change in the sonarscanner/conf folder the sonar-project.properties file with the following lines:
 ```